grafana/agent/docs/sources/flow/reference/components/otelcol.auth.oauth2.md

 ## Example

-This example configures [otelcol.exporter.otlp][] to use oauth2 authentication:
+This example configures [otelcol.exporter.otlp][] to use OAuth 2.0 for authentication:

 ```river
 otelcol.exporter.otlp "example" {